Biohazardous Waste Operational Plan

 Any release of biohazardous waste to the environment or confirmed infection of personnel that is believed to have resulted from UNR biohazardous waste operations will be reported to the Washoe County District Health Department within 24 hours of the release or confirmation.

 Emergency or Natural Disaster that Disrupts Biohazardous Waste Treatment Service

 Since UNR only treats biohazardous waste that it produces, the quantity of waste awaiting treatment at any time is relatively small.
 In the event of an emergency situation or natural disaster that prevents treatment of biohazardous waste, generation of biohazardous waste will be stopped and existing waste will be stored in proper containers at the point of generation or at existing storage locations.

-The possible exception to this would be continued production of biomedical waste by campus clinical facilities during an emergency or natural disaster situation that interrupts service by the local biohazardous waste contractor.
-In this situation, biohazardous waste from these facilities will be transported to another campus building for autoclaving if available and appropriate under the circumstances.
+The possible exception to this would be continued production of biohazardous waste by the Nevada State Public Health Laboratory (NSPHL) or campus clinical facilities during an emergency or natural disaster situation that interrupts service by the local biohazardous waste contractor.
+In this situation, biohazardous waste from these facilities will be autoclaved in the building (NSPHL) or transported to another campus building for autoclaving (clinical facilities) if available and appropriate under the circumstances.
 Alternatively, the biohazardous waste will be transported to another campus building for storage until the local biohazardous waste contractor is able to resume service.
-There are many possible storage locations that can be utilized and the actual location used will be determined at that time according to current circumstances.
+There are many possible storage locations that can be utilized, and the actual location used will be determined at that time according to current circumstances.